tmtsoftware/csw/docs/src/main/apps/csweventcli.md

 ### `--version`
 Prints the version of the application.

+@@@ note

+All the above examples require that `csw-location-server` is running on local machine at `localhost:7654`.
+If `csw-location-server` is running on remote machine having Ip address `172.1.1.2`, then you need to pass additional `--locationHost 172.1.1.2` command line argument.
+Example:
+`csw-event-cli get -e wfos.prog.cloudcover --locationHost 172.1.1.2`

+@@@

 ## Testing/Development
 While testing or development, in order to use this CLI application, below prerequisites must be satisfied: